nyu-systems/Entangle/README.md

 - (Figure 3) End-to-end verification time across different models
 - (Figure 4) Scalability on verifying parallelized models.
+- (Figure 5) Lemmas complexity statistics (which requires manual counting and the results are put in the [visualization script](./examples/visualization.py)).
 - (Figure 6) Heatmap showing the number of times each lemmas is used for different models.

 This repository does NOT contain codes to draw Figure 5 since it relies human efforts to manually count the lines of codes (LOC).